Educator Directed Pre-Session Activities

 • 50-60 minutes: student reading, pre-activity, and questions

-• 5-10 minutes: Test meeting connection with NPS Cisco WebEx or your organization’s Zoom account
+• 5-10 minutes: Test meeting connection with NPS Microsoft Teams or Zoom, or your organization’s Google Meet account.

-1.Basics: We use Cisco WebEx for our Distance Learning (DL) videoconferencing.
-If your organization has a Zoom account and you prefer to use this platform, we can present the DL Live Session through your organization’s Zoom Link.
+1.Basics: We use Zoom or Microsoft Teams for our Distance Learning (DL) videoconferencing.
+If your organization has a Google Meet account and you prefer to use this platform, we can present the DL Live Session through your organization’s Google Meet Link.

 2.What you will need for the test and session: Computer, screen or monitor, webcam, and speakers.

 3.Test and live-session invites: We both will agree to the date and time for a Test Connection and Live Session.
-If we are using our WebEx Meeting Room, then an NPS Ranger will email you a link to our meeting room.
-Use the same link for the Test Connection and the Live Session, no password needed.
-If we use your organization's Zoom account, then you will need to email the links for the Test and Live Session to the NPS Ranger.
+If we are using our MS Teams or Zoom Meeting Room, then an NPS Ranger will email you a link to our meeting room.
+Use the same link for the Test Connection and the Live Session.
+If we use your organization's Google Meet account, then you will need to email the links for the Test and Live Session to the NPS Ranger.

 4.During test connection: Join the virtual conference room 5 mins before the Test Connection begins.
 Then, we will check audio and video formatting on both sides, as well as the overall quality of the connection.